sharovik/devbot/documentation/events.md

 	//EventVersion the version of the event
 	EventVersion = "1.0.1"

 	helpMessage = "Ask me `who are you?` and you will see the answer."
 )

-//ExmplEvent the struct for the event object.
-It will be used for initialisation of the event in defined-events.go file. type ExmplEvent struct {
+// EventStruct the struct for the event object.
+It will be used for initialisation of the event in defined-events.go file. type EventStruct struct {
-	EventName string
 }

-//Event - object which is ready to use var Event = ExmplEvent{
+// Event - object which is ready to use var Event = EventStruct{}

-	EventName: EventName,
+func (e EventStruct) Help() string {
+	return helpMessage
 }

-//Execute method which is called by message processor func (e ExmplEvent) Execute(message dto.BaseChatMessage) (dto.BaseChatMessage, error) {
-    isHelpAnswerTriggered, err := helper.HelpMessageShouldBeTriggered(message.OriginalMessage.Text)
-    if err != nil {
-        log.Logger().Warn().Err(err).Msg("Something went wrong with help message parsing") }

-    if isHelpAnswerTriggered {
-        message.Text = helpMessage
+func (e EventStruct) Alias() string {
-        return message, nil
+	return EventName
 }

+// Execute method which is called by message processor func (e EventStruct) Execute(message dto.BaseChatMessage) (dto.BaseChatMessage, error) {
 	//This answer will be show once the event get triggered.
 	//Leave message.Text empty, once you need to not show the message, once this event get triggered. message.Text = "This is an example of the answer." return message, nil
 }

-//Install method for installation of event func (e ExmplEvent) Install() error {
+// Install method for installation of event func (e EventStruct) Install() error {
 	log.Logger().Debug().
 		Str("event_name", EventName).
 		Str("event_version", EventVersion).
 		Msg("Triggered event installation")

-	return container.C.Dictionary.InstallNewEventScenario(database.NewEventScenario{
+	return container.C.Dictionary.InstallNewEventScenario(database.EventScenario{
 		EventName:    EventName,
 		EventVersion: EventVersion,
 		Questions: []database.Question{
 			{
 				Question:      "who are you?",
-                Answer:        fmt.Sprintf("Hello, my name is %s", container.C.Config.SlackConfig.BotName),
+				Answer:        fmt.Sprintf("Hello, my name is %s", container.C.Config.MessagesAPIConfig.BotName),
 				QuestionRegex: "(?i)who are you?",
 				QuestionGroup: "",
 			},
 		},
 	})
 }

-//Update for event update actions func (e ExmplEvent) Update() error {
+// Update for event update actions func (e EventStruct) Update() error {
-	for _, migration := range m {
-		container.C.MigrationService.SetMigration(migration)
-	}

-	return container.C.MigrationService.RunMigrations()
+	return nil
 }
 ```